-It was such an honor to be the photographer for these two.
 I have known Kellye for years, and she wanted her wedding to be focused around her family in southern Louisiana.
 So the site was Denham Springs, at her grandmother’s house.
-I loved that at various points she was barefoot, that the cakes were all homemade by family and friends, and that a Vietnamese tea ceremony opened the affair.
+In true southern bride style, Kellye was in her wedding dress at a times, barefoot outside helping direct her brother and friends in adorning the site.
+At various points she was barefoot.
+This was the kind of wedding where the cakes were all homemade by family and friends, and a tea ceremony opened the affair.

 There are no vendors to mention, as the entire event was produced old school – with family coming together to rent all the needed stuff, food, etc. An’s family are Vietnamese-American and practicing Buddhists, so there was a traditional tea ceremony combined with an eclectic DIY Christian/agnostic ceremony.
 Tea ceremony was a first for me, and gorgeous.
 The families offer tea to each other and express the joy of weaving their family lines together.